 I’m often asked about how I approach New Year’s resolutions.
 The truth is that I no longer approach them at all, even though I did for decades.
 Why the change?
 I have found “past year reviews” (PYR) more informed, valuable, and actionable than half-blindly looking forward with broad resolutions.
-I did my first PYR after a mentor’s young daughter died of cancer on December 31st, roughly eight years ago, and I’ve done it every year since.
-It takes 30-60 minutes and looks like this:
+I did my first PYR after a mentor’s young daughter died of cancer on December 31st, eight years ago, and I’ve done it every year since.
+Her passing was a somber reminder that our days here are too precious not to fill them with the people and activities that nourish us most.
+The PYR takes just 30–60 minutes and looks like this:

 - Grab a notepad and create two columns: POSITIVE and NEGATIVE.

 - Go through your calendar from the last year, looking at every week.